CodingNomads/Spring-Boot-Fall-Session/Extra-Docker/1_lecture-notes.md

 ### 7) Best Practices

-- **Multi-stage builds**: If using a `Dockerfile`, use a build stage to compile the code and a separate runtime stage to keep the final image size small.
+- **Multi-stage builds**: As shown in our custom `Dockerfile`, use a build stage to compile the code and a separate runtime stage to keep the final image size small and improve security.
 - **Security**: Don't run containers as `root`.
 - **Configuration**: Use environment variables to pass database credentials and secrets to the container at runtime.
 - **Health Checks**: Always define health checks so the orchestrator knows when your app is ready to receive traffic.